Joooohan/jax_trees/README.md

  -    queue.append(left, right)
  -    tree.append

-The whole DecisionTree could be a queue of nodes though a deeper tree-like structure would be preferrable
+The whole DecisionTree could be a queue of nodes though a deeper tree-like structure would be preferrable.

+The conditions cannot depend at all from the input data content.
+This implies that the nodes created at each split need to have the same structure.
+If a Node holds a link to its children and every node need to have the same structure then we can only build an unlimited tree.
+We could have a node having a reference to it parent but then the tree exploration becomes difficult.
+A good solution would be to have the tree as a nested structure without nodes holding references to each other.

+The tree structure could be represented by a list of list with a structure like `tree[depth][rank]`.
+You know that `tree[level][rank]` has children `tree[level+1][2*rank]` and `tree[level+1][2*rank+1]`